LuckyHyena/DnD/tomb_of_annihilation/player_notes/dramatis_personae.md

 ## Blaze Liara Portyr

 lee-AR-ah por-TEER is the current commander of Fort Beluarian, and holds the Flaming Fist rank of *blaze*.
-Blaze Portyr is a career soldier who comes from the important Portyr family in Baldur's Gate.
+The blaze Portyr is a career soldier who comes from the important Portyr family in Baldur's Gate.
 She's related to one of the four current Lords of Baldur's Gate, but as a blaze she answers only to Grand Duke Ulder Ravengard, a fellow career officer of the Flaming Fist.

 ![Liara Portyr](images/Liara_Portyr.jpg)